Wyoming Women’s History

 1869

-A bill introduced by William Bright to the first Wyoming territorial legislature passed in 1869, recognizing women’s right to vote.
+A bill introduced by William Bright to the first Wyoming territorial legislature passed in 1869, recognizing women’s right to vote, free from restrictions such as property ownership, monetary requirements, or marital status requirements.

 Find out more about this historic day by reading It All Began in Wyoming and Right Choice, Wrong Reasons.